IowaDave/ESP01-8266-Meets-Canterbury-Tales/README.md

 [Arduino.cc PROGMEM reference](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/) :: This also impresses me as authoritative -- when writing code for Arduinos!

-There are some differences between the examples in the Arduino.cc reference compared to corresponding examples in the Expressif document.
-The differences might not affect the result.
-The discussion that follows will illustrate examples from both of the references.
+In addition to the detail mentioned above, there are some differences of syntax between the examples in the Arduino.cc reference compared to corresponding examples in the Expressif document.
+These differences might not affect the result.
+The discussion that follows illustrates examples of the syntax from both of the references.

 ### Construct an array of strings for PROGMEM with 8266